keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 > [See here]({{code_repo}}/src/main/scala/green/thisfieldwas/embracingnondeterminism/effects/Either.scala#L145-L150) for `Either`'s definition of `ap()`.

 For both cases of `Left` they are immediately returned and there is no specific handling for situations where both `ff` and `fa` may be in the `Left` case.
 This means that the first `Left` propagates and all subsequent `Left`s are swallowed.
 In the context of validation, this means that for any number of validation errors that the context might produce, we would only receive the first error.
-We would have to resolve the error and re-run the operation, and repeat for each subsequent error until the operation succeeded.
+We would have to resolve the error and re-run the operation, and repeat for each subsequent error until the operation as a whole succeeded.
 This makes `Either` a very poor choice for modeling validation.
-It is strictly one thing or the other, whereas validation is specialized to propagate all reasons for failure.
+It represents strictly one thing or the other, whereas validation we can specialize to propagate all reasons for failure.

 ### Validation via `Applicative`

-`Validated` contains the valid value you want or the reason for invalidation.
+`Validated` contains the valid value you want or the reasons for invalidation.
 We could fail to receive a `User` for three or more reasons related to `username`, `email`, and `password` all being invalid, which implies that term `E` represents some data containing zero or more of _something_.
 This has a specific implication on how we define an instance of `Applicative` for `Validated`:

 :::{.numberLines}
 ```scala